garystafford/meanstack-data-samples/README.md

 ## Retrieving and Displaying Data with AngularJS and the MEAN Stack
 ### GitHub Branches
-express4
+**express4**
-New branch for project conversion to expressjs 4.x (at time of conversion 4.4.1)
+New branch for project conversion to ExpressJS 4.x created 6/2014.

-master
+* Converted project to ExpressJS 4.4.1.
+Good instructions on [scotch.io](http://scotch.io/bar-talk/expressjs-4-0-new-features-and-upgrading-from-3-0).
+* Updated all Node.js dependencies in package.json.
+* Added project to [david-dm.org](https://david-dm.org/garystafford/meanstack-data-samples) to monitor Node.js dependencies.

+**master**
 Project created for 2-part blog post series: [Retrieving and Displaying Data with AngularJS and the MEAN Stack](http://wp.me/p1RD28-16F).
-Explore various methods of retrieving and displaying data using AngularJS and the MEAN Stack.
-Corresponding GitHub project is based on William Lepinski’s [generator-meanstack](https://github.com/wlepinski/generator-meanstack), with Mongoose and Twitter Bootstrap added.
+* Explores various methods of retrieving and displaying data using AngularJS and the MEAN Stack.
+* Originally, project based on William Lepinski’s [generator-meanstack](https://github.com/wlepinski/generator-meanstack) repo, with Mongoose and Twitter Bootstrap added.

 ### Overview
 Contains examples of retrieving data using various AngularJS methods:
 * Function within AngularJS controller returns array of strings.
 * AngularJS Service returns an array of simple object literals to the controller.